Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0008-namespace-per-labinstance.md

 ## Context and Problem Statement

-LabInstances could be created in separate namespaces or one namespace for all LabInstances.
+Lab instances could be created in separate namespaces or one namespace for all lab instances.

 ## Considered Options

-* One Namespace for all LabInstances
+* One Namespace for all lab instances
-* Namespace per LabInstance
+* Namespace per lab instance

 ## Decision Outcome

-Chosen option: "Namespace per LabInstance", because it will be easier in the future to implement features like RBAC and resource quotas and limits.
+Chosen option: "Namespace per lab instance", because it will be easier in the future to implement features like network policies and resource quotas and limits.
+This approach ensures easier management and isolation of each lab instance within its dedicated namespace.